lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **`operatorWeight` / `moduleTotalWeight`** — CMv2 operator weights introduced in [LIP-35](lip-35.md), read on-chain via `getOperatorWeights`. `moduleTotalWeight` is the sum of weights over operators participating in the calculation, **excluding** operators inside the grace period (see the grace period below).
 - **`targetStake`** = `moduleStake × operatorWeight / moduleTotalWeight`, where `moduleStake` is the total balance of CMv2 validators at the report's refSlot, **excluding** operators inside the grace period.
 - **`currentStake`** — the operator's active validator balance at `refSlot`, after reserving all in-flight withdrawals.
 For a PWR, reserve its requested amount.
 For an FWR, reserve the validator's balance at `refSlot`.
-In-flight requests include `ValidatorWithdrawalsQueue` FIFO entries and requests pending on the CL (`pending_partial_withdrawals` for PWRs).
+In-flight requests include FIFO queue entries and requests pending on the CL (`pending_partial_withdrawals` for PWRs).
 - **Request types.** All CMv2 validators use `0x02` credentials; rebalancing prefers PWRs but **may issue an FWR** where a partial withdrawal cannot serve the demand.

 | `OracleDaemonConfig` key                | Type        | Meaning                                                                                                                              |